awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.fullload.md

 ## Percona XtraBackup<a name="chap-manageddatabases.mysql2rds.fullload.percona"></a>

  Amazon RDS for MySQL and Amazon Aurora MySQL support migration from Percona XtraBackup files that are stored in an Amazon S3 bucket\.
-Percona XtraBackup produces a binary backup files which can be significantly faster than migrating from logical schema and data dumps using tools such as mysqldump\.The tool can be used for small\-scale to large\-scale migrations\.
+Percona XtraBackup produces a binary backup files which can be significantly faster than migrating from logical schema and data dumps using tools such as mysqldump\.
+The tool can be used for small\-scale to large\-scale migrations\.

 Percona XtraBackup is appropriate when the following conditions are met:
 + You have administrative, system\-level access to the source database\.